MechanicalRock/mechanicalrock.github.io/_posts/2020-02-06-pwa-cache-me-if-you-can.markdown

 ![in the feels](/img/blog/pwa/feels.jpeg)

+The term PWA was coined in 2015, by designer Frances Berriman and Google Chrome engineer Alex Russell.

 To create a PWA you are going to need a service worker.
 A service worker is a script that is run in the background and acts as a network proxy between your app and the server to deliver that efficient caching strategy and offline capability PWA's are known for.
 Your request will go to your service worker, the service worker will check if what you are requesting is available in the cache.
 If it can extract the request data from the cache it will otherwise it will send the request to the server.

+ PWA will require a manifest file that details how the app should behave when installed such as what name and icon will be displayed to the user.

 ![service worker](/img/blog/pwa/service-worker.png)